ErpNetDocs/winclient/introduction/fields-management/default-values-management.md

 The <b>Set as default value</b> function is used to avoid repeated entering of data for similar objects.

-To pick a default value, go to the field of choice, right-click it and from the context menu, select the function
+To pick a default value, go to the field of choice, right-click it, and from the context menu, select the function

 <b>Default value→ Set as default value</b>.

 > [!Note]
-> Тhe default value function requires enabled *Customize Current View* mode.
+> The default value function requires enabled *Customize Current View* mode.

 ![Customize current view](pictures/customize-view.png)